Wisconsin Automotive Museum in Hartford to host Kissel Meet this weekend

-HARTFORD — History will come alive in Hartford this weekend with a Kissel Meet at the Wisconsin Automative Museum.
+HARTFORD — History will come alive in Hartford this weekend with a Kissel Meet at the Wisconsin Automotive Museum.

 The event will bring Kissel automobiles and enthusiasts to the area for events beginning today.